 When you get to the Disney parks your little ones will be overwhelmed by the merchandise in all the shops.
 So I always make sure that I take some with us.
 Keep an eye out for Shop Disney sales or go online and pick up your child’s favourite plushy like this Stitch at half the price of what they are in the parks.
 A nice idea is to wrap them up so they are all ready to open before you hit the parks.
 And hopefully help you avoid hanging around shops all day saying “that’s too much money!”.

-If you are on a Disney dining plan then you have your snacks covered (although as it currently stands Disney dining is stopped until Sept 2021).
+If you are on a Disney dining plan then you have your snacks covered (although as it currently stands Disney dining is stopped…rumoured to be bought back at some point in 2022!).
 Which is my favourite part of ANY trip.
 However if you are visiting Florida and sorting out your own food it may be an idea to pack some snacks for your children.
 Or hop in an Uber and stock up at the local Target.
 Whilst the snacks are amazing at Walt Disney World they can add up.
 As Paris is a much closer journey I pack snacks for each day we visit.
 Always adding in a few themed sweet treats from places like Poundland and Home Bargains.

 If you are on a budget I would advise you to take a fancy dress outfit with you rather than waiting to buy one inside the parks.
 Most supermarkets sell them and they are often in the sale in Sainsburys.
 I tend to buy the next size up when I see it as I know it will get worn on our next Disney trip.